7 Types Of Non-Verbal Emotional Abuse

 Sarcasm is supposed to be funny, but when you’re constantly mocked and ridiculed by someone then that’s abuse.

-If you are always the butt of jokes, and you’re insulted in the name of humor, that’s subtle verbal abuse.
+If you are always the butt of jokes, and you’re insulted in the name of humour, you’re a victim of non verbal emotional abuse.

 The occasional joking around is fine, but condescending attitude, constant sarcastic remarks, and ridicule don’t exist in normal, healthy relationships.